OBI-Future/OBI-Survey/README.md

 We warmly welcome pull requests (PRs)!

-If you contribute **five or more valid OBI-related benchmarks or datasets** with relevant details (task type, paper link, and project page if available), your contribution will be acknowledged in the next update of the survey’s *Acknowledgment* section.
+If you contribute **five or more valid OBI-related benchmarks or datasets** with relevant details (task type, paper link, and project page if available), your contribution will be acknowledged in the next update of the  *Acknowledgment*.

 If you find this repository useful, please consider giving us a ⭐.
 Thank you for your support!